ophub/amlogic-s9xxx-openwrt/documents/README.md

 When you look at the feeds.conf.default file in the source code repository, have you noticed that it introduces many package source code repositories?
 Yes, we can find the source code repository provided by the official openwrt on GitHub, and many people share the branches and packages of openwrt.
 If you are familiar with them, you can add from here.
 For example, the [feeds.conf.default](https://github.com/coolsnowwolf/lede/blob/master/feeds.conf.default) in the coolsnowwolf source code repository.

-### 10.5 Customize default software configuration information
+### 10.5 Customize OpenWrt default configuration files

 #### 10.5.1 First method is to add custom files during compilation